 Our Board recognizes that transactions with related persons present a heightened risk of conflicts of interests and/or improper valuation (or the perception thereof).
 Our Board has adopted a written policy on transactions with related persons, which requires that our Audit Committee approve or ratify related person transactions required to be disclosed pursuant to Item 404(a) of Regulation S-K. Item 404 of Regulation S-K requires disclosure, subject to certain exceptions, of transactions in which we were or are to be a participant and the amount involved exceeds \$120,000 and in which any "related person" as defined under Item 404(a) of Regulation S-K had or will have a direct or indirect material interest.
-It is our policy that directors interested in a related person transaction will recuse themselves from any vote on a related person transaction policy was approved in accordance with such policy.
+It is our policy that directors interested in a related person transaction will recuse themselves from any vote on a related person transaction in which they have an interest.
+Each of the transactions described below entered into following the adoption of our related person transaction policy was approved in accordance with such policy.